Yubico/yubikit-android/fido/README.md

         };

 ```
-5. Within `onActivityResult` handle results from Fido activity with method `getAuthenticatorResponse` and send it back to server
+5. Within `onActivityResult` method, get the `AuthenticatorResponse` from FIDO2 activity and send it back to the server to complete the WebAuthn operation.
 ```java
     @Override
     protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {